 Many Icelandic libraries and tourist information offices have shared computers for public internet access if you are without a device to connect to wi-fi.
 Sometimes a small fee is charged for this service.

 Travellers are able to use their mobile/cellphones in Iceland's main cities and towns, though remote and isolated areas may have inferior mobile reception.
-Click here to read more about using your phone.
+Learn more about using your phone in Iceland.

 If you wish to stay connected for the majority of your trip, it may be wise to purchase a prepaid SIM card for the duration of your journey.
 This will likely be the cheapest way to use your phone in Iceland.